pinskylab/Clownfish_persistence/README.md

   * encounters_list - marked fish re-organized into encounter histories for MARK (produced by Clownfish_encounters.R)
   * encounters_size_means - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
   * encounters_size_0s - same as encounter_size_means but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)
+  * best_fit_model_dfs - best fit model from mark-recapture analysis and data frames for plotting (produced by ClownfishMarkRecap.R)
+  * model_comp_meanYsize_meanYdist - model comparison for mark-recapture models (produced by ClownfishMarkRecap.R)

 **Plots** - holds plots
 * *TotalAnemsandProbHabSampled* - plots that show anemone counts across years, sites, and methods of assessing anemones; also shows plots of proportion habitat sampled (produced by Total_anems_proportion_hab_sampled.R)
 * *Growth* - plots that show sizes of fish recaptured after a year with the von Bertalanffy growth curve fit and distributions of von Bertalanffy parameters (produced by Growth_analysis.R)
+* *PhiandpEstimates* - plots showing survival and recapture probabilities (ones starting with surv_ or recap_ are most recent) (produced by ClownfishMarkRecap.R)